Blosc/blosc2_grok/README-DEVELOPERS.md

 gcc myapp.c -I/usr/local/include -L/usr/local/lib -lblosc2_grok -lgrokj2k -lblosc2 -o myapp
 ```

-### Note on Python wheels

-The Python wheels include `blosc2_grok/lib/libgrokj2k.a` and headers in `blosc2_grok/include/` primarily for reference and Python extension compatibility.
-The blosc2_grok plugin itself is compiled as a Python extension module that cannot be directly linked by C applications.
-For C development, build from source as shown above.

 ## Debugging

 If you would like to debug and run an example from C getting to track the problem through the C functions, you can use